MANY PEOPLE ASK US ‘IS RIGA A SAFE CITY?’

 Riga is a relatively safe city when compared to other cities in Europe.
 As with all big cities you must be aware of your surroundings.

-There are some scams in the city that one should be aware of, such as the money switch.
-It is a simple trick that people do; they have coins and want to change them for a bank note as ‘this is needed to pay for my car park’ for example.
-The thing is that the coins are Lithuanian and not Latvian and their value is 5 times less.
-Personally I have seen this scam operate for 5 years and people still fall for it, partly because of the smooth English talking scam artist who carries it out.
-People dressed in suits asking to exchange money are up to no good.
+There were some scams in the city in the past that one should be aware of, such as the money switch.
+It was a simple trick that people did; they approach with hand full of coins and want to change them for a bank note as ‘this is needed to pay for my car park’ for example.
+The thing is that the coins were Lithuanian and not Latvian and their value was 5 times less.
+Personally I have seen this scam operate over the years and saw many people falling for it, partly because of the smooth English talking scam artist who carried it out.
+Now here is the good news, this scam doesn't work any more.
+Why?
+Because Latvia is a member of the Euro currency as of 2013.
+The bad news is the guy who used to be the master of this trick is still walking around, smooth talking tourists, I can only imagine how he squeezes money out of people now!